-The Postgraduate Program in Ophthalmology (PPG), Otorhinolaryngology, Head and Neck Surgery and Phonoaudiology of the Ribeirao Preto Medical College of the University of São Paulo (FMRP-USP) started in 2003, with the intent of forming professors and researchers and to expand through academic innovation and integration between clinical and experimental research, the production of scientific knowledge in the area,.
+The Graduate Program (PPG) in Ophthalmology, Otorhinolaryngology, Head and Neck Surgery, and Speech Therapy at the Ribeirão Preto Medical School of the University of São Paulo (FMRP-USP) was inaugurated in 2003 aiming at training professors and researchers and disseminating the scientific knowledge through academic innovation and integration between clinical and experimental research.

-The beginnings of our PPG happened in 1970 with the foundation of the Postgraduate Program in Ophthalmology, and in 1990 with the establishment of the Postgraduate Program in Otorhinolaryngology, both of which titled 216 students until 2003, adding up to 495 graduates until now.
-Several of these students (up to 116) have contributed directly or indirectly for the nucleation all over the country, where they develop teaching and research activities, wherein some of them have become professors in our Department, even participating as permanent professors (DP) on this PPG Otorhinolaryngology.
+The early stages of our PPG were in 1970 with the establishment of the Graduate Program in Ophthalmology and in 1990 with the Graduate Program in Otorhinolaryngology, which held 216 students until 2003, totaling 495 graduates to date.
+Several of these students (116 to date) have contributed directly or indirectly across the country carrying out teaching and research activities, with some alumni becoming professors in our Department, participating as permanent professors (DP) in this PPG.

-Following a multidisciplinary tendency, the lines of research of our PPG are distributed in two areas of concentration: 1.
-Physio pathological Mechanisms of the Visual and Audiovestibular systems and 2.
-Morphophysiology of the Facial Structures.
-The multidisciplinary continues being considered by both teachers and students and it can be verified in different thematic, present in several lines of research comprised by the PPG such as: physiopathological mechanisms of the visual and audiovestibular systems, anatomo-molecular study on the neoplasms of head and neck, and the anthropometric and morphofunctional study of the cervico-craniofacial complex.
+With a multidisciplinary aspiration, the lines of research of our PPG are divided into two areas of concentration: 1.
+Physiopathological mechanisms of the Visual and Audio-vestibular systems and 2.
+Morphophysiology of Facial Structures.
+Multidisciplinarity is acknowledged by professors and students in several subjects present in the lines of research covered by the PPG, such as pathophysiological mechanisms of the visual and audio-vestibular systems, anatomy-molecular study in the head and neck neoplasms, and anthropometric and morphofunctional study of the cervical-craniofacial complex.

-Since the new PPG proposition, vacancies are offered for doctors of other specialties and non-doctors, fact that contributed for the proliferation of multidisciplinary integration on lines of research.
-In 2007 the Program achieved grade 5 from CAPES, keeping, however, the concept 4 since 2010.
-An additional effort has been applied during the last four years, which resulted in the increased development of various fronts of internationalization, raising funds for research and publishing, with a major impact factor and students participation.
-Since then, the collaboration with other laboratories inside the institution, even yet with National and International Agreements, the interchange program and joint production was increased.
+Since the new PPG proposal, vacancies have been offered for physicians of other specialties and non-physicians, which has contributed to the multidisciplinary integration of the research lines.
+In 2007, the Program reached CAPES grade 5, maintaining, however, grade 4 since 2010.
+An additional effort was demanded in the last four years, which increased the internationalization, research funding, student participation, and publications had a greater impact factor.
+Since then, cooperation with other laboratories within the institution, or even with National and International Agreements, exchange, and joint production have increased.

-Our program presents a growing number of agreements of international collaboration, including with the University of Cincinnati in the US, the University of Salamanca in Spain and with the Universities of Porto and Minho in Portugal, and most recently the Flinders University in Australia, Columbia University – NY and Duke University – NC in the US.
+Our program features the expansion of international cooperation agreements, including the University of Cincinnati in the USA, the University of Salamanca in Spain, and with the Universities of Porto and Minho in Portugal and, recently, Flinders University in Australia, Columbia University – NY, and Duke University – NC in the USA.

-Also in 2017, aiming the participation of international professors, there was the arrival of Professor Justine Smith, as a collaborator and participant in the agreement signed between FMRP-USP and Flinders University – Australia.
-Currently she acts as a co-advisor of a master´s student and in publishing together with a professor of the board.
+Also in 2017, aiming at the support of international professors, Professor Justine Smith initiated as a collaborator in the agreement signed between FMRP-USP and the Flinders University (Australia).
+Currently, she advises a master’s student and has publications with the faculty members.

-Since November 2016, the current coordinator, Professor Dr. Jayter Silva de Paula, alongside with the PPG new coordination committee, has given continuance to the main activities of our program and held meetings with the faculty to discuss goals and the establishment of further actions, aiming the improvement towards excellency, mainly strengthening some aspects of the internationalization, the equalization of the activities developed by the DPs of the program, the social insertion and students participation in scientific publishing, with major impact alongside international participants.
+Since November 2016, the current coordinator, Prof. Dr. Jayter Silva de Paula, together with the new PPG coordinating committee, has sustained the main activities of our program and held meetings with the faculty to discuss goals and establish actions to achieve excellence, strengthening mainly internationalization, equalization of activities developed by the program’s professors, social insertion, and student participation in scientific publications.

-The general objective of the PPG is the formation of researchers and highly qualified professors, together with the production of qualified and recognized knowledge in the fields of ophthalmology, otorhinolaryngology, head and neck surgery and phono audiology, through avant-garde subjects and scientific research of international level.
+The general aim of the PPG is training highly qualified researchers and professors combined with the production of knowledge in the fields of ophthalmology, otorhinolaryngology, head and neck surgery, and speech therapy through cutting-edge scientific disciplines and research at the international level.

 Therefore, the following specific goals are pursued:

-- Training students in different levels for the development of scientific researches, dissemination of knowledge and high quality education, from the theoretical and practical point of view, aiming nucleation, and on a globalized perspective;
+- Train students at different levels for the development of scientific research, dissemination of knowledge, and quality teaching, from a theoretical and practical point of view;

-- Producing new knowledge and increasing the quality of scientific researches in the areas related to the PPG;
+- Produce knowledge and increase the quality of scientific research in areas related to PPG;

-- Promoting critical debate of subjects related to the PPG specialties, inside scientific spheres and of public health, under a multidisciplinary approach;
+- Promote a critical discussion of issues related to PPG specialties, within the scientific and public health scope, under a multidisciplinary view;

-Concluding its formal education at the PPG, the graduate student should be able to play its academic and social role on scientific and technological development.
-Our graduates should, then, be able to:
+Upon completing their formal instruction at PPG, the graduate shall be able to exercise their academic, social, and scientific and technological role.
+Our graduates shall therefore be able to:

-- To integrate multidisciplinary teams, joining and collaborating with high level teaching and research facilities, or forming new centers of teaching and research;
+- Integrate multidisciplinary teams, collaborating with high-level teaching and research centers or forming new research and teaching centers;

-- To evaluate, plan, develop and conclude health, teaching and research projects, aligned to the new scientific methodologies and technologies;
+- Evaluate, plan, develop and fulfill health, teaching and research projects, in line with new methodologies and scientific technologies;

-- To play a critical role as transformers of processes and systems, innovating and producing technologies appropriated to future needs of science and society.
+- Act critically as process and system transformers, innovating and producing technologies applicable to the future needs of science and society.

 – CAPES Evaluation